Types of Available Aid

 • Students accrue interest while in school but are not required to make payments until six months after graduating or dropping below half-time status.

-Receipt of Loan Funds
+Receiving Your Loan Funds

 When all loan requirements are complete, funds arrive via Electronic Fund Transfer (EFT) and are applied directly to your LMU student account in two even disbursements.
 The first disbursement in the fall semester and the second disbursement in the spring semester.